Old Fashioned Potato Salad

 You can make this the night before but be aware that the dressing tends to be absorbed as the potato salad hangs out in the fridge so if you want it really creamy, you can reserve a small portion of the dressing to stir in just before serving.

 Don't like sweet pickles?
 Substitute dill pickle relish.
 If you really love sweet pickles (like me!) try adding more relish, to taste.
 My sister, Barb, adds an entire jar!
+You can also chop whatever type of pickles you like the most and use them instead of relish (try bread and butter pickles, yum!).

 If you have fresh herbs on hand they are delicious in potato salad!
 Try adding a few pinches of any of the following - dill, chives, basil, or parsley.